-At City Foot Health in London, we offer three different types of verruca treatments/removal:
+At City Foot Health, we offer three different types of verruca treatments in London:

 Cryotherapy is a very safe process where we destroy the skin around the verruca by freezing it using a very cold gas.
 The idea is to provide a short, sharp shock to your skin cells, which destroys the verruca tissue.
 This is a very straightforward procedure causing minimum disruption to our patients, although it can take several treatments before the verruca is finally eradicated.

 STRONG ACID-BASED TREATMENTS

 Acid-based treatments, which are much stronger than the over-the-counter remedies you can buy, are used to destroy the infected skin.
 Again, this treatment usually requires several sessions before the verruca is fully destroyed.
 The procedure is largely painless, although some people may feel a little discomfort in the treated verruca once the acid starts to work.